4 shopping tips for Black Friday and Cyber Monday

-'Tis the season to go shopping - just don't get stuck with too big a bill
+'Tis the season to go shopping – in our pajamas

 Love it or loathe it, Black Friday is here.

-How can you make the most of the day while still preserving your sense of humanity (as well as your bank balance)?
+How can you make the most of a day that's meant to make the most of your hard-earned dollars?
 We asked JR Shaw School of Business Finance instructor Tannya McBride (Finance '07) for tips on snagging a steal, staying on budget and shopping in your pajamas.

 1. Make a list